philippelt/netatmo-api-python/usage.md

 The Netatmo design is based on stations (usually the in-house module) and modules (radio sensors reporting to a station, usually an outdoor sensor).

-Sensor designed is not exactly the same and are not addresses the same way.
-This may probably evolved in the future with some clarification on the station role (the reporting device) and module role (getting environmental data).
-The fact that a sensor is physically built in the station should not interfere.
+Sensor design is not exactly the same and are not addressed the same way wether in the station or an external module.
+This is a design issue of the API that restrict the ability to write generic code that could work for station sensor the same way than other modules sensors.
+The station role (the reporting device) and module role (getting environmental data) should not have been mixed.
+The fact that a sensor is physically built in the station should not interfere with this two distincts objects.

 The consequence is that, for the API, we will use terms of station data (for the sensors inside the station) and module data (for external(s) module).
-Lookup methods like moduleByName look for external modules and NOT station modules.
+Lookup methods like moduleByName look for external modules and **NOT station modules**.

->Exception : to reflect again the API structure, the last data uploaded by the station are indexed by module name (internal and external).
+>Exception : to reflect again the API structure, the last data uploaded by the station are indexed by module name (wether it is a station module or an external module).

-Sensors (stations and modules) are managed in the API using ID's (mac address for the station and an equivalent Zigbee mac or else for modules).
+Sensors (stations and modules) are managed in the API using ID's (network hardware adresses).
 The Netatmo web account management gives you the capability to associate names to station sensor and module (and to the station itself).
 This is by far more comfortable and the interface provides service to locate a station or a module by name or by Id depending of your taste.
-Module lookup by name includes the optional station name in case multiple stations would have similar module names.
+Module lookup by name includes the optional station name in case multiple stations would have similar module names (if you monitor multiple stations/locations, it would not be a surprise that each of them would have an 'outdoor' module).
+This is a benefit in the sense it give you the ability to write generic code (for exemple, collect all 'outdoor' temperatures for all your stations).

 The results are Python data structures, mostly dictionaries as they mirror easily the JSON returned data.
 All supplied classes provides simple properties to use as well as access to full data returned by the netatmo web services (rawData property for most classes).